-Another sucker trying to gain some traction before losing it all by eating too much turkey with mashed potatoes tomorrow, he thought with a grin, and wondered if it was anyone he knew.
+Another sucker trying to gain some traction before losing it all by eating too much turkey with mashed potatoes tomorrow.
+He grinned.
+It'd be nice if it was someone he knew.
 He didn’t mind working out alone, but a friend certainly made the time pass faster.

 She looked into the gym for a moment, shading her eyes with her hand.

-Looking for someone, Alex thought.
-It’s against gym rules to let anyone in, though; if she doesn’t have her own card key, she’s out of luck.
+Looking for someone?
+It was against gym rules to let anyone in, though, so if she didn't have her own card key, she was out of luck.

 And then the woman noticed him.
 Their eyes met for a moment.
-Then she fumbled in her purse, and brought out a camera, aimed it through the window, and took Alex’s picture.
+She fumbled in her purse, brought out a camera, aimed it through the window, and took Alex’s picture.

 The flash was sudden and unexpected, and almost physically painful.
 Alex gave a little yelp, and was standing up before he realized what had happened.
 The woman gave him an odd, pitying look, and turned and walked back toward her car.

 “What the fuck?”
-Alex said, and walked toward the door; but he realized that his card key was in his jeans pocket in the men’s locker room, and if he went outside to confront the woman, he’d be locked out, without even his car keys and wallet.
+Alex walked toward the door, but he realized that his card key was in his jeans pocket in the men’s locker room.
+If he went outside to confront the woman, he’d be locked out, without even his car keys and wallet.
 And now the woman was turning her headlights back on, putting the car in reverse, and pulling out of the parking lot.

 Alex stared, watching her tail lights diminish as she drove off down the street.

 Alex swallowed.
 No way.
-She wasn’t taking a photograph of the gym, she was taking a photograph of me.
+She hadn't been taking a photograph of the gym, she had taken a photograph of him.
 He remembered the intent, focused look in her eyes – sizing him up – then the sharp explosion of the flash, and the sad little glance afterwards.
 No, she’d taken his photograph, not the gym’s.
 However bizarre it seemed, there was no doubt.
 The gym was incidental.

 Alex finished his workout, showered, and changed into his regular clothes, trying to think about ordinary things – the drive to Rochester tomorrow to stay with his parents for the holiday, a date with his new girlfriend this weekend – but his mind kept wandering back to the woman with the camera.
 He half expected to see her waiting for him in the parking lot when he left – but the lot was empty, the streetlights casting their bleak yellow light over the rectangle of asphalt.
 He drove back to his apartment, picturing her going back home, printing out his photograph, and adding it to an album with hundreds of other images of people.
 Taken without their permission, many perhaps taken without their knowledge.
 In his mind, the woman flipped the pages, the traces of an evil smile on her lips…

-“Stop it,” he said, as he pulled into the parking lot of his apartment building.
+“Stop it,” he said aloud, as he pulled into the parking lot of his apartment building.
 “She was just a nut.
 Forget about it.”